Ukrainian Catholic Eparchy of Stamford

 The Ukrainian Catholic Eparchy of Stamford is a Ukrainian Greek Catholic Church ecclesiastical territory or eparchy of the Catholic Church in New York State and New England in the United States.
 The episcopal see is Stamford, Connecticut, where the cathedra is found in St. Volodymyr Cathedral.
 The diocese publishes The Sower, a monthly newsletter with articles written in both English and Ukrainian, from its offices in Stamford.

 The Eparchy of Stamford is a suffragan eparchy in the ecclesiastical province of the metropolitan Archeparchy of Philadelphia.

 History

 The Eparchy of Stamford was created in 1956 by Pope Pius XII.
 The territory was formerly administered by the Eparchate of Philadelphia.
 Bishop Ambrose Senyshyn of Stamford was named exarchate of the new eparchy.
 Senyshyn was president of the Ukrainian diocesan schools in Stamford, including the now-defunct St. Basil's Preparatory School.

 Diocesan bishop (eparch)

-The diocesan bishop (eparch) of the diocese is Bishop Paul Patrick Chomnycky, O.S.B.M.
+In early 2026 the diocesan bishop (eparch) of the diocese is Bishop Paul Patrick Chomnycky, O.S.B.M.